 When May an Individual Draw Benefits If He/She Has Both Seasonal and Nonseasonal Wage Credits?
 An individual who has base period wage credits in the base period in both seasonal and nonseasonal work is, if otherwise eligible, entitled to the maximum available benefits if unemployed in the seasonal period or periods in which the wage credits were earned; but if unemployed outside this seasonal period or periods, an individual is entitled only to the total amount of available benefit to which he/she would have been entitled if no seasonal wage credits were available.
 EXAMPLE: A person becomes unemployed during a seasonal period.
 The person has both seasonal and nonseasonal wage credits.
 If eligible for unemployment, both the seasonal and nonseasonal wages are used to compute benefits.
 If the same person becomes unemployed outside a seasonal period, the person cannot get credit for seasonal wages in computing unemployment benefits.

-If you are a business and have further questions or need more information on seasonality please contact the Bureau of Unemployment Tax Division at (207) 621-/5120 or email division.uctax@maine.gov.
+If you are a business and have further questions or need more information on seasonality please contact the Bureau of Unemployment Tax Division at (207) 621-5120 or email division.uctax@maine.gov.

 If you are a claimant and need to file a claim or have questions about seasonality please call 1-800-593-7660.